jefk/billfriar/README.md

 The parser ignores things it can't parse, so the input can be pretty messy.
-Just make sure there are some lines that have `[player 1] owes [player 2] [amount]`
+Just make sure there are some lines that have `[player 1] owes [player 2] [amount]` billfriar can handle an arbitrary number of debtors and lenders.

 ## name
 billfriar is named (uncreatively) after billmonk, a potentially awesome website that rarely is operational.